Example Workflow: Building an RFA Checklist

 Step 3: Build Your Workflow

-- Navigate to the Workflows tab in the Toolbox window
+Navigate to the Workflows tab in the Toolbox window and click on the

 With your workflow built, you’re ready to put it to work: